Click the accordions below to expand/collapse the accordion content.

 </Accordion>

-You can activate individual accordion items in several ways.
+You can show and hide individual accordion items in several ways.

-Use predefined methods ShowFirstAccordionItemAsync, ShowLastAccordionItemAsync, ShowAccordionItemByNameAsync, and ShowAccordionItemByIndexAsync, as shown below.
+To show an accordion item, use predefined methods ShowFirstAccordionItemAsync, ShowLastAccordionItemAsync, ShowAccordionItemByNameAsync, and ShowAccordionItemByIndexAsync.

 This is the first item's accordion body.
 It is shown by default, until the collapse plugin adds the appropriate classes that we use to style each element.
 These classes control the overall appearance, as well as the showing and hiding via CSS transitions.
 You can modify any of this with custom CSS or overriding our default variables.
 It's also worth noting that just about any HTML can go within the .accordion-body, though the transition does limit overflow.